afam-io/w9_frontend-project-team-sourcery/sourcery/src/components/ResourceItem/upvoteButtonPlan.md

 - Create an onClick function in app that will update resources state each time the likes button is clicked

+Get a working put statement

+- Create a working put statement in my db
+-

 Questions

 - should this be its own component